Kernix13/markdown-cheatsheet/README.md

 ## ~~A Literal~~ <ins>Table</ins> of _Contents_
 ```

-As you can see, strikethrough and italic worked on the heading, but using bold did not increase the font weight for the word `Table`.
+As you can see, strikethrough and italic worked on the heading, but using bold did not increase the font weight for headings because they are already bold.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### Blockquotes

-This is a nice effect but I don't know why you would use it on GitHub:
+This is a nice effect which adds a border-left and padding-left to offset it from normal text:

 > Use a **greater** than _sign_ (>) to quote a team member
 >